Casepin

 Illustrative

 On the morning of December 5, 2005, at approximately 11:30 a.m., a suicide bomber approached the entrance to the HaSharon Mall in the coastal Israeli city of Netanya.
 As he neared security guards conducting an entry inspection, he detonated explosives concealed under his clothing.
-Five people were killed in the blast, and more than forty others were injured, according to the Wikipedia account of the attack.
+Five people were killed in the blast, and more than forty others were injured.

 The Palestinian Islamist militant organization Palestinian Islamic Jihad claimed responsibility for the bombing.
 The group identified the attacker as Lotfi Abu Saada, described as being from the village of Illar in the northern West Bank.
 In response to the attack, Israel conducted an airstrike in Gaza that killed two senior militants.